Skeptoid PodcastSkeptoid on Facebook Skeptoid on Twitter Skeptoid on Spotify iTunes Google Play

 Another reason that 8% is not always the result obtained in studies (a lot of times you'll hear the rounder number of 10%) is that there's a marked difference among both genders and age groups.
 Universally, males tend to be left-handed slightly more often than females; but what's really intriguing is that left-handers are found less often in older age groups.
 About 15% of 10-year-old children are left-handed, and this percentage steadily declines as people grow older.
 By the age of 90, there are virtually no left-handers left in the population.
 Women tend to live longer than men anyway; but when you add handedness, the difference becomes truly startling.
 According to a famous article published in 1991 in Psychological Bulletin, right-handed women have a life expectancy of around 77, but left-handed men only live to about 62.
 Conversely, left-handed women and right-handed men have nearly identical life expectancies, of right around 72.
 Overall, right-handers live 9 years longer than left-handers!

 Why?
 Theories abound, but proof has been hard to come by.
 A popular suggestion has been that a lot of left-handers gradually switch over and become right-handed, due to the daily need to deal with the prevalence of right-handed tools, controls, and implements of all types; or possibly due to pressure from parents or teachers to switch for reasons such as ease of writing from left-to-right.
-However statistical analysis of the data shows that if change of handedness has any effect at all, it's very small.
+However statistical analysis of the data show that if change of handedness has any effect at all, it's very small.
 It turns out that the observation is indeed best explained by reduced longevity among left-handers.

 The cause of this left-handed mortality is very difficult to find, since virtually no records exist.
 Death certificates don't include handedness, so there's really no data to analyze.
 We have theories, like accidents caused by left-handed living in a right-handed world.
 We do have observational data that supports the accident theory: in all five categories of life-threatening accident types (sports, work, home, tools, and driving), left-handers are from 1.2 to 1.8 times as likely as right-handers to suffer fatal accidents.